tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 - MAIL_FROM_NAME=""

 ### Dashboard features
 The following are other environment variables you can set to affect various aspects of the dashboard.
+You can also set this and the next item from the management menu on the web UI.
 - APP_OWNER_NAME=ECA

   set this to the organization that owns the dashboard.
 Used in the footer displayed across all pages (default ECA)

 - APP_OWNER_URL=#

   set this to the URL (website) of the organization that owns the dashboard.
 Used in the footer displayed across all pages (default #)

+- CACHE_TTL_SECONDS=1800

+  set this to the number of seconds that you want database query results to be cached (default 60 * 30; thirty minutes)

 - APP_TIMEZONE=UTC

-    set this to the timezone of where the census/survey exercise is taking place (default UTC)
+    set this to the timezone of where the census/survey exercise is taking place (default UTC).
+You should only use valid timezones as per the php docs [here](https://www.php.net/manual/en/timezones.php)

 - SECURE=false